cdepillabout/pretty-simple/README.md

 `pretty-simple` has these features:

-- Easy-to-read formatting for complex data types.
+- Easy-to-read
+    - Complex data types are simple to understand.
+- Color
     - Prints in color using ANSI escape codes.
     - It is possible to print without color by using the `pPrintNoColor` function.
-- Prints nested data types using rainbow parentheses to make it easy to see the nesting.
+- Rainbox Parentheses
+    - Easy to understand deeply nested data types.
+- Configurable Indentation
-- Amount of indentation for nested data types is configurable with the `pPrintOpt` function.
+    - Amount of indentation is configurable with the `pPrintOpt` function.
 - Fast.
-Shouldn't have a problem pretty-printing data types thousands of lines long.
+    - No problem with data types thousands of lines long.
-- Capable of pretty-printing any Haskell data type that has a `Show` instance.
+- Works with any data type with a `Show` instance
     - Some common Haskell data types have a `Show` instance that produces non-valid Haskell code.  `pretty-simple` will pretty-print even these data types.